GhostUnderBlanket/Stardew-SMAPI-Mods/FishingAssistant2/README.md

 **Possible values:** `true | false`

 ```
-Allow player to unlock and adjust casting power by holding left mouse for a second and next time mod will use that cast power instead of 'Cast Power Percent'.
+Allow player to unlock and adjust casting power by holding left mouse for a second and at the next cast mod will use this cast power instead of 'Cast Power Percent'.
 ```

 ### InfiniteBait